ShinYingChua/Random-Quote-Generator/README.md

 # Random-Quote-Generator
-The app is able to generate random quotes and allows user to post the generated quotes on Twitter.
+The app is able to generate random quotes and allows user to post the generated quotes on Twitter. <br>
+This project is part of FreeCodeCamp 'Front End Development Libraries' Certification.
 # Technologies
 - JavaScript
 - HTML